ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 is valid.
 For each valid input, the helper derives the input share and stores it for processing later on, as described in {{CITE}}.

-Finally, the helper responds with the following message:
+Finally, the helper responds to the POST request with status 200 and the following message body:

 ```
 struct {